aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides.ai/iaiwebclient/_index.md

 ---
 title: IAIWebClient
 second_title: Aspose.Sildes for .NET API Reference
 description: AI Web client interface.
 This interface enables to substitute different AI language models.
-Classes that implement this interface are supposed to be used along with SlidesAIAgent
+Classes that implement this interface are supposed to be used along with SlidesAIAgent.
 type: docs
 weight: 10
 url: /aspose.slides.ai/iaiwebclient/